EternityForest/EmberOS/README.md

 ### /sketch

 To provide some semblance of security, umask is used to keep this from being accessed by anyone but root.
-It can be read and executed by root's group, but only written by root itself.
+It can be read and executed by root's group, but only written by root itself, aside from via BindFS.

 It is not encrypted though.